ruffsl/colcon-cache/README.md

 ## Package Selection

-This extension provides additional package selection arguments that can filter by modified package source or by validity of workspace cache with respect the most recent invocation of the `lock` subverb.
-By default, the  internal cache key is selected by the colcon verb that invokes the package selection arguments, but can be manually overridden.
+This extension provides additional package selection arguments that can filter by modified package source or by validity of workspace cache with respect to the most recent invocation of the `lock` subverb.
+By default, the  internal cache key is selected by the colcon verb that invokes the package selection argument, but can be manually overridden:

 - `--packages-select-cache-key`
   - Only process packages using considered cache key.
 Fallbacks using invoked verb handler if unspecified.

 ### Modified Package Selection

-Check if the `current` checksum in a package's lockfile is matches it's `reference` checksum.
+Check if the `current` checksum in a package's lockfile matches it's `reference` checksum.

 - `--packages-select-cache-modified`
   - Only process a subset of packages whose cache denote package modifications (packages without lockfiles are not considered as modified)